Serenqqa/ad-network-sdk-documentation-android/android_en.md

 # How to work with library (example) <a name="lib_work"></a>

-Example of a code illustrates the fastest way of development how to show advertisement
+An example of the code illustrates the most reliable and fastest way for a developer to get an advertisement shown

 An **Activity** is created that implements all 3 listener interfaces: initiate, load, and show.